 allowed to end your study later on).
 Obtaining a bachelor’s degree does not give you the

-• Now that you got your bachelor’s degree, you can apply for a master’s degree, which in
+requirements needed to become a psychologist. - Now that you got your bachelor’s degree, you can apply for a master’s degree, which in

 Italian is called Laurea Magistrale.
 It usually lasts two years.
 Note that in most universities

-the tests are mostly written or oral, examining your understanding of the course content.
+the tests are mostly written or oral, examining your understanding of the course content. - You received your master’s degree, congratulations!
+Yet, more work is needed to become a

 licensed psychologist.
 You need to spend 1000 hours (over 12 months) as a psychology